-In spring 2006, WWBI graduate assistant, Julie Jacobson, taught an after-school Expressive Self-Portraiture class to "at-risk" teens.
-The class met for 4 weeks at the Empowerment Center and taught basic drawing techniques, such as linear perspective and figure drawing.
-Students also made collages using images from popular magazines, personal narratives, and scrapbooks.
-Students used these techniques and their collages to examine the idea of self-concept.
-Responding to their collaged images, students drew and painted around and over their collages to form self-portraits that consisted of multiple layers of photos, writings, and finally drawings and paintings.
+In spring 2006, WWBI graduate assistant, Julie Jacobson, designed and facilitated an after-school Expressive Self-Portraiture class to at-risk youth in the Columbia area.
+The class met for four weeks at the Empowerment Center and taught basic drawing techniques, such as linear perspective and figure drawing.
+Students also made collages by integrating images from popular magazines and their own personal narratives to examine ideas of self-concept.
+Responding to their collaged images, students drew and painted around and over their collages to form self-portraits consisting of multiple layers of photos, writings, drawings, and paintings.
 The resulting artworks were compelling narratives of how popular culture mixes with internal dialogue to shape self-concept.